Electronic Classroom of Tomorrow: Structure

-Each school was supervised by its own principal, except in the high school.
+Each school was supervised by its principal, except in the high school.
 Due to the number of students that were enrolled, there were 4 principals.

 Graduates

 The school's first graduation ceremonies were held in the Ohio State House.
 In later years, larger venues became necessary due to Public Occupancy Limits, and, up until the closure in 2018, were being held at Jerome Schottenstein Center.
 ECOT typically had the largest graduating classes of any single school in the United States.
 ECOT's Class of 2013 included more than 2,500 graduates.

 Criticism

 While ECOT graduated large high school classes (2,371 students in 2016), more students dropped out of ECOT or failed to finish high school within four years than at any other school in the country.
 In 2014, the graduation rate was under 39%.
-Lager claimed that that was because many students arrived at the school behind, affected by poverty, special needs, and mobility, but fewer ECOT students were affected compared to other schools.
-Without physical classrooms, and with high pupil-to-teacher ratios, they could not provide support in person.
+Lager claimed that this was because many students arrived at the school behind, affected by poverty, special needs, and mobility, but fewer ECOT students were affected compared to other schools.
+Without physical classrooms and with high pupil-to-teacher ratios, they could not provide support in person.
 Guidance counselors carried caseloads of up to 500 students each, and the school-wide pupil-teacher ratio was 30 to one.

 An Ohio Republican state senator said, “When you take on a difficult student, you’re basically saying, ‘We feel that our model can help this child be successful.
 And if you can’t help them be successful, at some point you have to say your model isn’t working, and if your model is not working, perhaps public dollars shouldn’t be going to pay for it.”

-Critics said that companies that associated with Lager profited from government funding, but did not have the delivered value.
-In fiscal year 2014, ECOT paid companies that associated with Lager nearly $23 million, or 1/5 of its $115 million government revenue.
+Critics said that companies associated with Lager profited from government funding, but did not deliver the promised value.
+In fiscal year 2014, ECOT paid companies that were associated with Lager nearly $23 million, or 1/5 of its $115 million government revenue.